 Milk Buns.
 Milk bread is the literal translation.
 Not that there is a lot of milk in it; there is only 1/2 cup.
 But it is soft and white and reminiscent of milk.

 Mari manfaatkan pengalaman bermain togel yang tak tertandingi di situs kami!
 Dengan keunggulan pasaran togel terlengkap di tahun 2024, situs kami menawarkan produk yang unggul dan menghadirkan pengalaman bermain yang seru.
 Nikmati beragam pasaran toto togel dengan taruhan rendah mulai dari 100 perak saja, memungkinkan Anda untuk bermain dengan fleksibilitas dan keseruan tanpa batasan.
-Dapatkan kesempatan untuk meraih kemenangan besar dengan pilihan pasaran terluas di situs toto 4d kami.
+Dapatkan kesempatan untuk meraih kemenangan besar dengan pilihan pasaran terluas di toto slot 4d kami.
 Ayo, bergabunglah dengan komunitas kami sekarang dan rasakan sensasi bermain togel dengan cara yang lebih menghibur dan menguntungkan!

 I like how soft and fluffy these are.
 You can probably make this without the vital wheat gluten, but it may get harder and staler faster.
 Vital wheat gluten is basically wheat flour with most of the starch taken out, so it’s concentrated protein that makes the bread chewier and fluffier.
 It kind of feels like cheating, but this bread would get stale much more quickly if I didn’t add this.
 The difference between vital wheat gluten and a dough enhancer or improver is that a dough enhancer has vital wheat gluten among other additives and chemicals.
 Ascorbic acid is just vitamin C.